isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/photo-essay-and-further-resources.md

 permalink: /vol-17/issue-3/oct-dec-2021/changi-airport-rsrc
 third_nav_title: How Changi Airport Came To Be
 ---
 #### Built at a cost of $1.5 billion, Changi Airport was the largest public project in Singapore when it was completed in 1981.
-Learn more about Changi Airport through these photos from the National Archives of Singapore.
+Learn more about Changi Airport through these archival photos.

 Before the airport became operational on 1 July that year, it was opened to an eager public.
 Tours were sold out, and by mid-June, the airport had received more than 250,000 visitors, about a tenth of Singapore’s population.
 Clearly Changi Airport had captured public imagination.[^1]